 Unlike most other embedded audio players, the WAV Trigger is polyphonic; it can play and blend up to 14 tracks at a time.
 Each track can start, pause, resume and stop independently, and can have it’s own volume setting, allowing you to create the perfect interactive mix of music, dialog and sound effects.

 The WAV Trigger supports the MIDI protocol on its serial control port, enabling low-latency, 14-stereo voice poly-phony for creating a basic musical instrument sampler.
+The latest firmware adds real-time playback rate control (sample-rate conversion) and MIDI Pitch Bend.

 - Supports up to 1000 uncompressed 16-bit stereo WAV files up to 44.1kHz – CD quality